BenedictZuze/pocketbook/README.md

 Automatic schema/collection creation is on my TODO.
 However, here is a manual work-around.

+**This has been patched and is no longer required - I have left this here in case anyone wants to manually changes somethings.**

 1. On first run you are required to create a super-user account - the credentials should match the values that will be in the .env (check `.env.example`).

 2. Next create a collection called `projects` with the following schema: